Skip to main content Skip to navigation

 @CarolineKuzemkoLink opens in a new window on Twitter

-I am a Reader in International Political Economy.
-My roles include: Co-Lead of Warwick's Energy GRPLink opens in a new window; and a member of Warwick's Environment & Social Sustainability Action Group (ESSAGLink opens in a new window).
-I re-joined PaIS in 2016, as an ESRC Post-doctoral Fellow, having worked as Senior Research Fellow at the University of Exeter for four years.
-I completed my Masters in International Political Economy and PhD in Energy & Climate Politics at the University of Warwick.
+I am a Reader in International Political Economy (IPE).
+My administrative roles include: Course Directorship of the new PaIS MA in the Politics of Climate Change; and Co-Director of UKERC.
+I re-joined PaIS in 2016, having worked as a Senior Research Fellow at the University of Exeter for four years.
+I completed a Masters in IPE and a PhD in Energy & Climate Politics at the University of Warwick.

-Prior to my academic career, I was a Director at Union Bank of Switzerland (UBS) working on emerging market (Latin American) equities - from 1994 to 2002.
+Prior to my academic career, I was a Director at Union Bank of Switzerland (UBS) working on Latin American equities - from 1994 to 2002.

 Research & Teaching Interests:

-I am available for PhD supervision in the following areas: political economy of sustainable energy; energy and climate change policy and politics; the (geo-)politics of sustainable transformations; and constructivist IPE.
+I am available for PhD supervision in the following areas: political economy of sustainable energy; energy and climate change policy and politics; the (geo-)politics of sustainable energy transformations and fossil fuel phase out; and constructivist IPE.
+I supervise these PhD students currently:

 Research Projects: